Raemon/autosingalong/STYLE_GUIDE.md

 ### DO
 ✓ Use Georgia for titles and branding
 ✓ Keep layouts clean and spacious
-✓ Use gold/bronze for primary actions
+✓ Use bronze/tan (#9b8061) for primary featured actions
-✓ Use slate/muted colors for secondary actions
+✓ Use slate/navy (#3e4a5f) for secondary actions
+✓ Use pure black (#000000) with cosmic imagery for hero sections
+✓ Use white text on dark backgrounds, dark gray on light
 ✓ Maintain vertical rhythm (8px increments)
 ✓ Keep items on one line when possible (compact design)
 ✓ Use subtle hover states (bg-gray-50, bg-gray-100)